 - The AMF of the serving network supporting DualSteer retrieves the subscription data associated to the SUPI from the UDM, indicating the UE capabilities;

-- The UDM, based on the received UE capabilities and the subscription data for the SUPI, provides the DualSteer role of the SUPI, DualSteer Pairing information to the AMF, and/or information related to potential restrictions to registering with this SUPI in this serving network (e.g. it might reject the current registration request for the secondary SUPI if the requirements for allowing the secondary registration are not met at this stage);
+- The UDM, based on the received UE capabilities and the subscription data for the SUPI, provides the DualSteer role of the SUPI or the path identifier of the SUPI, DualSteer Pairing information to the AMF, and/or information related to potential restrictions to registering with this SUPI in this serving network (e.g. it might reject the current registration request for the secondary SUPI if the requirements for allowing the secondary registration are not met at this stage);

 - The AMF provides the relevant information to the UE and proceeds to the registration according to the relevant HPLMN policies.